Gearank – Music Gear Information for Live Performance or Studio

 Best Beginner Acoustic Guitar in All 3 Categories – 2024

-In this guide, I'm extending my recommendations to you, following the same principles I use when recommending guitars to students and drawing from my years of playing and teaching experience to help you buy an excellent first acoustic guitar.
+In this guide, I’m extending my recommendations to you, our readers, following the same principles I use when recommending guitars to students.
+Drawing from my years of playing and teaching experience to help you buy an excellent first acoustic guitar.
 One that is practical, enjoyable, and inspiring to play.
+I also want to help you avoid difficulties with tuning, string action, dull sound, and other quality problems.

 Below are my recommendations – featuring top-rated acoustic, acoustic-electric, and classical guitars – all of which I consider the best for beginners.